ubaldot/vim9-conversion-aid/README.md

 There is only one command available which is `Vim9Convert` that takes a buffer as optional arguments.

-The various `let` around won't be converted automatically, but you have to set `g:vim9_conversion_aid_fix_let = true`.
+The various `let` around won't be converted automatically, you have to set `g:vim9_conversion_aid_fix_let = true`.
 However, this feature **fix the variables definitions, but not their usage.** For example, if at script level you have the following statement: